-1) Ensure residents #020, #045 and #052 are protected from physical, sexual and emotional abuse by anyone.

-2) Ensure that interventions are implemented to manage resident #046, who exhibited sexually responsive behaviours.

-3) Implement an auditing process to ensure that residents who exhibit sexual responsive behaviors are re-assessed, new interventions initiated and the plan of care revised.

-4) Provide all staff with retraining on the home's prevention of abuse policy and legislation that promotes zero tolerance of abuse and neglect of all residents by anyone.
+- 1) Ensure residents #020, #045 and #052 are protected from abuse by anyone. - 2) Ensure that interventions are implemented to manage resident #046, who exhibited responsive behaviours. - 3) Implement an auditing process to ensure that residents who exhibit responsive behaviors are re-assessed, new interventions initiated and the plan of care revised. - 4) Provide all staff with retraining on the home's prevention of abuse policy and legislation that promotes zero tolerance of abuse and neglect of all residents by anyone.

-1. The licensee failed to protect residents from abuse by anyone and failed to ensure that residents were not neglected by the licensee or staff.

-2. The Order is made based upon the application of the factors of severity (3), scope (1) and compliance history (4), in keeping with s.299(1) of the Regulation, in respect of the actual harm that resident #052 and #020 experienced, the scope of three incidents, and the Licensee's history of noncompliance (VPC) on March 30, 2016, issued as a result of a critical incident inspection.

-3. A) The critical incident report submitted to the Director in March 2017, indicated that there was an incident of alleged physical abuse that occurred in March 2017, by PSW #153 towards resident #052.
+- 1. The licensee failed to protect residents from abuse by anyone and failed to ensure that residents were not neglected by the licensee or staff. - 2.
+The Order is made based upon the application of the factors of severity (3), scope (1) and compliance history (4), in keeping with s.299(1) of the Regulation, in respect of the actual harm that resident #052 and #020 experienced, the scope of three incidents, and the Licensee's history of noncompliance (VPC) on March 30, 2016, issued as a result of a critical incident inspection. - 3.
+A) The critical incident report submitted to the Director in March 2017, indicated that there was an incident of alleged physical abuse that occurred in March 2017, by PSW #153 towards resident #052.

-The investigation notes indicated that in response to the resident's responsive Page 6 of/de 42 behaviour, the physical actions taken by PSW #153 to respond to the resident's behaviour.
+The investigation notes indicated that in response to the resident's responsive behaviour, physical actions were taken by PSW #153 to respond to the resident's behaviour.